michaelrsweet/htmldoc/README.md

 The following provides basic information on using HTMLDOC at the command-line and does not discuss the GUI or web server functionality.

-HTMLDOC accepts a list of HTML "source" files and will generate HTML, PostScript, or PDF output via command-line options.
+HTMLDOC accepts a list of HTML and/or Markdown "source" files and will generate HTML, PostScript, or PDF output via command-line options.
 A summary of command-line options can be shown with the "--help" option:

     htmldoc --help